tris-sondon/mini-progs-java/README.rst

 Group 05: Sound
 ...................................................

-* PlayLa: Plays concert A for 10 seconds
+* PlayLa (Plays concert A for 10 seconds)
-* PlayTune: reads a tune from standard input and plays it
+* PlayTune (reads a tune from standard input and plays it)
    - para_elisa.txt: file with the frist few notes of Fur Elise to test program.

-para_elisa.txt  PlayLa.class  PlayLa.java  PlayTune.class  PlayTune.java  StdAudio.class  StdAudio.java